-Cybercrime is constantly jeopardising data security, and more recently one can definitely distinguish certain trends occurring.
+Cybercrime is constantly jeopardizing data security, and more recently one can definitely distinguish certain trends occurring.
 A sure way to discern a trend in cybercrime is to take a closer look at the victims targeted, by ransomware specifically.
 We do not in any way condone or support ransomware attacks, but there are a few things that we can observe from them with regards to their (rather sophisticated) business model.

 Ransomware professionals do their research.

 It’s no longer a “cast a wide net and see what we catch” approach; ransomware targets specifics industries for specific reasons.
 The big hype about ransomware’s threat to data security and awareness campaigns appearing everywhere encouraging people to be vigilant is as a result of ransomware’s “success rate”.